 The NFC antenna is formed by traces on the PCB, so the only additional cost beyond the NFC tag is the PCB space.
 Like other NFC tags, connected NFC tags can be read and written without being directly supplied with power.
 The power harvested from the NFC field is sufficient to support read/write operations.

 OEMs can add NFC tags to their products knowing that NFC is now supported by a solid smartphone infrastructure and consumers can be confident they’ll be able to use their smartphones to interact with any products they buy that have NFC inside.

 As the co-inventor for NFC and a leading supplier for NFC technologies, NXP offers a complete portfolio of NFC tags.
 In addition to the well-known standalone tag format, which can be attached to virtually any object, we offer connected NFC tags, which are designed to be part of an electronic system.

-NXP’s NTAG I2C plus family, now in its second generation and makes it very easy to add tap-and-go connectivity to just about any electronic device.
-All our connected NFC tags are supported by a full selection of development kits and demo kits, so engineers can explore functionality, get inspired, and trigger their creativity.
+NXP’s NTAG I2C plus family, now in its second generation, makes it very easy to add tap-and-go connectivity to just about any electronic device.
+All our connected NFC tags are supported by a full selection of development kits and demo kits, so engineers can explore functionality, get inspired and trigger their creativity.

 To learn more about NXP’s connected NFC tags, visit NXP’s NTAG I2C plus explorer kit.